Special File Key-types

 DECIDER contains basic definitions for blocking adult content and disabling various features in a family-setting.
 Defaults to block.

 Your .dugout/run_program.dugout file must define some additional variables to get program extensions working at startup.

-1. You need to post the full path to the ORE/ directory setup elsewhere that holds your virtual *(Details coming Version 1.1)* environment and name it something, like 'JUP_DIR'.
-Certain configurations will need to be accessed and changed to meet this location, but it that's done, you can keep adding more and more ORE/ files for different activity.
+1. You need to post the full path to the ORE/ directory setup elsewhere that holds your virtual *(Details coming Version 1.3)* environment and name it something, like 'JUP_DIR'.
+Certain configurations will need to be accessed and changed to exist in this location, but if that's done, you can keep adding more and more ORE/ files for different activity.
 So, instead of then running these programs directly on the machine, you run it virtualized in the IPDVC™.
 So to continue with this example:

 Now, in ACCESS/ you can generate new definitions locating each needed file type>

 2. You need to setup a macro to get the program running at startup or tie a start function to it using a setup script.
 This will make it accessible to active qualifiers that will run it in the right way.
 Name the routine something simple, like 'jup'